UNIVERSE-HPC/course-material/cloud_computing/migrating_app_to_cloud/app_onprem_limitation.md

 - **Lack of Automatic Failover and High Availability**

 When running an application locally, you miss out on the **high availability** and **automatic failover** features offered by cloud platforms.
 If your local machine crashes or encounters hardware issues, the application will be completely unavailable until the problem is resolved.
-In contrast, AWS provides built-in redundancy and failover mechanisms to ensure continuous availability of services.

 ### Motivation for Migrating to AWS Elastic Beanstalk

-To overcome the challenges of running applications locally, AWS offers **Elastic Beanstalk**, a fully managed service that simplifies the process of deploying, managing, and scaling web applications and services.
-Elastic Beanstalk handles the infrastructure provisioning, load balancing, auto-scaling, and monitoring, allowing developers to focus on writing code without worrying about the underlying infrastructure.
+To overcome the challenges of running applications locally, AWS offers **Elastic Beanstalk**, a fully managed service that simplifies deploying, managing, and scaling web applications by handling infrastructure, load balancing, auto-scaling, and monitoring capabilities.
+This allows developers to focus on code without worrying about the underlying infrastructure.

 Elastic Beanstalk offers several key benefits: